mohammadhz98/echox/website/docs/cookbook/google-app-engine.md

 A separate source file contains the function to create the Echo instance and add the static file handlers and middleware.
-Note the build tag on the first line which says to use this when _not_ bulding with appengine or appenginevm tags (which thoese platforms automatically add for us).
+Note the build tag on the first line which says to use this when _not_ building with appengine or appenginevm tags (which those platforms automatically add for us).
 We also have the `main()` function to start serving our app as normal.
 This should all be very familiar.

 ```go reference